FYE Office Staff

 The first year experience staff are here to provide support and guidance as students go through their first year at the university and beyond.
 To contact any of the staff or faculty, please utilize the online directory or email the FYE office directly.

-Mathew Chetnik, associate director
+Mathew Chetnik, director

 Mathew received his master's degree in student development from Appalachian State University and his bachelor's in English and black studies from SUNY New Paltz.
 As a first generation college student, Mathew has worked in residence life, orientation and student leadership at a number of institutions and has been involved in a number of initiatives related to the first year experience here at Salem State University.
 He has worked closely with NACURH, a national student leadership organization, was named outstanding mentor by ACPA, the American College Personnel Association, and was a finalist for the First Year Advocate Award through the National Resource Center for the First Year Experience.
 Mathew is currently in his first year of a doctoral program at the University of Massachusetts, Boston, in higher education administration.

 J.D.
 Scrimgeour, faculty fellow for the first year experience

 J.D.
-Scrimgeour holds a BA and MA in English from Columbia University and an MFA (in poetry) and PhD in American Literature from Indiana University.
+Scrimgeour holds a BA and MA in English from Columbia University and an MFA (in poetry) and PhD in american literature from Indiana University.
 He has published a collection of poetry, The Last Miles (2005) and two books of creative nonfiction, Spin Moves (2000) and Themes For English B: A Professor’s Education In and Out of Class (2006), which won the AWP Award for Creative Nonfiction.
 With the musician and composer Philip Swanson, he released a CD of poetry and music, Ogunquit & Other Work in 2010.
 He most recently published Territories (2013), a collection of poems.
-Scrimgeour served as Coordinator of Creative Writing at Salem State for several years, and the Director of the Salem Poetry Seminar.
-He serves on the Executive Board of the Massachusetts Poetry Festival and is a founding member of the Salem Writers’ Group.
+Scrimgeour served as coordinator of creative writing at Salem State for several years, and the director of the Salem Poetry Seminar.
+He serves on the executive board of the Massachusetts Poetry Festival and is a founding member of the Salem Writers’ Group.

 Anne Noonan, faculty fellow for the first year experience

-Meghan Campbell, graduate assistant
+Meghan Campbell, graduate retention fellow

-Brianne McDonough, graduate retention fellow
+Kelly Desisto, graduate retention fellow

 Rachel Seavey, graduate retention fellow

 Rachel received her bachelor's degree in classics with a civilization track from the University of Massachusetts at Amherst and is currently in the the masters in higher education in student affairs program at Salem State University.
 During her undergraduate years, Rachel worked as a summer peer advisor with orientation, a teaching assistant, a member of the choir and theater guild, and completed the ROTC Civilian Track of Advanced Physical Conditioning course.
 After studying abroad in Orvieto Italy, Rachel spent several years working full time in marketing and event planning positions.
 She spent the summer working at University College Dublin's Alumni Relations Office in Ireland.
 Rachel is primarily responsible for coordinating the Student Success Series and supporting the learning communities.